mschrader15/notes-public/Library/Software/SUMO Build Instructions.md

 ```

 I found that I also need to set the `SUMO_LIBRARIES` environmental variable.
 If that is the case for you, I would suggest cloning the repository outside of `sumo` folder - as it will make `git` more complicated.

+You will likely have to close and re-open VSCode if you set the environmental variables.

  #### Configuring CMAKE